April 3, 2012

 ii) Goddess Manokamana.

 There used to be two Lakhan Thapa Magars in the history of Nepal.
 The former Lakhan Thapa Magar was a famous saint and seems to have very cordial relationship with the King Ram Shah (1606 -1636) of Gorkha.
-There is a detailed discussion between King Ram Shah and Saint Lakhan Thapa Magar in Gorkha Vanshavali, the only authoritative genealogy of Shah Kings of Nepal.
-The Gorkha Vanshavali clearly mentions King Ram Shah had a royal edict that the priests of Manakaman Temple must only be the descendants of Saint Lakhan Thapa Magar, whom ethno-historians also designate Lakhan Thapa Magar – I. And the martyr, whom those historians write Lakhan Thapa Magar - II, seems to me very much closely related by blood to Saint Lakhan Thapa Magar - I. Therefore, he undoubtedly received his name ‘Lakhan Thapa Magar’ after his famous great-great grandfather Saint Lakhan Thapa Magar – I. It also provides a proof that Lakhan Thapa Magar –II was born either in Kahule Bhangar or in Manokamana area[5].
+There is a detailed discussion between King Ram Shah and Saint Lakhan Thapa Magar in Gorkha Vanshavali, the only 'authoritative genealogy' of Shah Kings of Nepal however historians including Bikram Jit Hasrat, do not pay that much heed to it.
+The Gorkha Vanshavali, that is genealogy of Shah Kings of Gorkha, clearly mentions King Ram Shah had a royal edict that the priests of Manakaman Temple must only be the descendants of Saint Lakhan Thapa Magar, whom ethno-historians also designate Lakhan Thapa Magar I. And the martyr, whom those historians write Lakhan Thapa Magar II, seems to me very much closely related by blood to Saint Lakhan Thapa Magar I. Therefore, he undoubtedly received his name ‘Lakhan Thapa Magar’ after his famous great-great grandfather Saint Lakhan Thapa Magar I. It also provides a proof that Lakhan Thapa Magar II was born either in Kahule Bhangar or in Manokamana area[5].
 Like Rana Magars, Thapa Magars were also very powerful Bhardars (Nobles in the King's council) in Gorkha Kingdom.
 Kaji Biraj Thapa Magar had played an important role in making Narbhupal Shah the king of Gorkha.
 He had secretly offered a 3 month shelter to Queen Malikavati who was then pregnant with King Narbhupal Shah.
 There were numerous other Thapa Magar Bhardars in the Gorkha Kingdom.
 They had great respect for the Kings, Goddess Kalika of Gorkha and Goddess Manokama of Southern Gorkha.
 Until 2008, Shah Kings used to worship Goddess Kali of Gorkha, Goddess Manokama in Southern Gorkha and Alam Devi of Lasargha, Syangja as their guardian deities.

 Again, can religious preacher become a rebel who would have publicly told that he wanted to assassinate Jung Bahadur Rana and ‘set him up as king’ from quite a distance in Gorkha?[6].
 Had Nepalese people revered Jung Bahadur Rana as much as the Shah Kings of Nepal?
-Should we believe what Pudma Jung Bahadur Rana has said that the martyr had declared himself a king ?
+Should we believe what Pudma Jung Bahadur Rana has said that the martyr would declare himself a king ?
 Should Lakhan Thapa have declared himself a king there would have been a ‘royal palace’ also.
-Where was it then ?
+Where was the palace then ?
 Had the martyr built a palace and security forces also in Kahule Bhangar ?
-But, the ruins I had seen through my own eyes of an old building, which people tell was Martyr Lakhan Thapa’s palace(?) in Kahule Bhangar, doesn’t speak so (Please read also a report published in Regmi Research Report 1980:75).
-I have also seen some broken stone slabs among the ruins of the building that do not seem to be of a palace certainly.
+But, the ruins I had seen through my own eyes of an old building, which people tell was Martyr Lakhan Thapa’s palace(?) in Kahule Bhangar, doesn’t speak so much (Please read also a report published in Regmi Research Report 1980:75).
+I have also seen some broken stone pieces or slabs otherwise among the ruins of the building that do not seem to have been of a palace entirely.
 There now stands a primary school dedicated in reverence to the martyr as: Lakhan Primary School[7].
 The author Pudma Jung Bahadur Rana’s description above sounds very much unconvincing to me.
 The official accounts on the martyr's rebellion is distorted (Rose & Joshi 1966:43) Most historians of Nepal have cited Pudma Jung Bahadur Rana’s description of Lakhan Thapa’s rebellion in their works.
 Therefore, it is no use discussing what later day historians have written so far about the martyr.

 The Martyr Lakhan Thapa had wanted to transform the society through Josmani Sect, a religious movement which didn’t have any difficult set of rules as in Hinduism, Jainism and Buddhism also.
 And, a religious leader of ‘graceful manners and persuasive tone’[8] could have organized people and politically challenged Jung Bahadur Rana, as the people were suffering from the tyranny of the ruler.